Skip to content

 Ablation Study

-Ablation FID↓ IS↑ Notes
+Ablation FID↓ IS↑ Note

-SiT-B/2 baseline 33.02 43.71 No auxiliary supervision
+SiT-B/2 Baseline 33.02 43.71 No auxiliary supervision

-+IG (layer 4, \(w\)=1.5) 19.02 65.06 Large gain from guidance
++IG (Layer 4, w=1.5) 19.02 65.06 Significant gain with guidance

-+IG (\(w\)=1.9) 17.38 69.12 Best scale without interval
++IG (w=1.9) 17.38 69.12 Optimal scale w/o interval

-+IG (\(w\)=2.3) + interval \([0.3,1)\) 16.19 72.95 Best configuration
++IG (w=2.3) + Interval [0.3, 1) 16.19 72.95 Best configuration

 Key Findings

-• Remarkable training efficiency: SiT-XL/2 + IG achieves FID 5.31 in only 80 epochs, surpassing the original SiT at 1400 epochs (FID 8.61) and REPA at 800 epochs (FID 5.90).
+• Stunning Training Efficiency: SiT-XL/2 + IG reaches FID=5.31 in just 80 epochs, surpassing vanilla SiT at 1400 epochs (8.61) and REPA at 800 epochs (5.90).

 Highlights & Insights

-• Extension from guidance to training acceleration: Section 6 demonstrates that incorporating the IG principle into the training loss as \(\mathbf{x}_0 + \omega \cdot \text{sg}(D_f - D_i)\) directly accelerates convergence, further revealing the underlying mechanism of the method.
+• Extension to Training Acceleration: Section 6 shows that the IG principle can be integrated into the training loss \(\mathbf{x}_0 + \omega \cdot \text{sg}(D_f - D_i)\) to directly speed up convergence.

 Limitations & Future Work

-• Three hyperparameters — the IG scale \(w\), the guidance interval \([\sigma_{\text{low}}, \sigma_{\text{high}}]\), and the auxiliary loss weight \(\lambda\) — require joint tuning.
+• Hyperparameters such as the scale \(w\), guidance interval \([\sigma_{\text{low}}, \sigma_{\text{high}}]\), and loss weight \(\lambda\) require joint tuning.

 Rating